-The Sounds of Aloha Chorus is always interested in new members, and we are looking to increase our size!
+The Sounds of Aloha Chorus is growing, and we always are interested in new members!
 Male singers of all ages and all walks of life are invited to share in the fun.
-Our chorus normally meets Thursday evenings at 7:00 p.m to 9:30 p.m., at the Ala Wai Golf Course Clubhouse's Palladium ballroom on the second floor.
-But double-check here to make sure whether, where, and when we are meeting on a given week, as these details are subject to change right now during some maintenance at the Ala Wai.
+Our chorus normally meets Thursday evenings at 6:45 p.m to 9:30 p.m., at the Ala Wai Golf Course Clubhouse's Palladium ballroom on the second floor.
+But double-check here to make sure whether, where, and when we are meeting on a given week -- especially during the coronavirus (COVID-19) crisis.

 There are a few steps to becoming a member of the chorus:

 You should attend at least three chorus rehearsals before applying for membership.
 Being an active SOA member requires some commitment (although we do welcome members who are less active owing to their schedules).
 We want a prospective member to know a little about our art form and our chorus before making that commitment or considering the options.
 Along the way, we will teach you about barbershop harmony and provide lots of encouragement and help!